lucasnscr/lucasnscr/README.md

 ### Platform Manifesto

 For your organization to make the most out of technology investments, you need a comprehensive strategy that puts your essential business priorities at the heart of your approach to foundational technologies.
 Platform thinking then becomes the touchstone for making key technology decisions that will simplify your ecosystem, stimulate innovation, and accelerate delivery.
-With that in mind, I created three articles covering three concepts: Platform Driven, Principles of platform and Create Platform Architecture using Open Source technology.
+With that in mind, I created three articles covering three concepts: Platform Driven, Principles of digital platform and Create Platform Architecture using Open Source technology.

 - [Platform driven business](https://dev.to/lucasnscr/accelerating-business-with-platforms-2i8f)
 - [Principles of digital platforms](https://dev.to/lucasnscr/principios-de-uma-plataforma-digital-2d8e)